nhayward/revpit/user/pages/02.editors/natasha-hanova/bio.md

 I’m not the right editor for…
  * Any kind of historic fiction.
- * Middle grade, picture books, or non-fiction.
+ * Picture books or non-fiction.
  * Anything over 110k words.

 ##### Q&A